 This is my favourite grilled corn on the cob recipe, inspired by the traditional Cambodian grilled corn, poat dot, a Cambodian street food snack of barbecued corn on the cob with mayonnaise, lime and chilli, and the Mexican grilled corn on the cob street food dish.

 Christmas in summer in Australia meant ‘surf and turf’ barbecues for my family.
-If that’s how you’re spending Christmas tomorrow, then browse our best Cambodian barbecue recipes, which includes barbecue and grilling recipes for smoky grilled pork ribs, marinated beef skewers, grilled eggplant with minced pork, pork spare ribs with star anise, and beef and pork belly skewers.
+If that’s how you’re spending Christmas, then browse our best Cambodian barbecue recipes, which includes barbecue and grilling recipes for smoky grilled pork ribs, marinated beef skewers, grilled eggplant with minced pork, pork spare ribs with star anise, and beef and pork belly skewers.

 Grilled Corn on the Cob with Lime Butter and Lemongrass Mayonnaise Recipe